 Marvin had many personal requests to visit sick people at their homes or in the hospital and fulfilled every request.
 Several children with special needs visited him weekly at the RISPCA and would take him for walks, rub his belly and in return Marvin would entertain them with his bag of tricks.
 You would often find Marvin hiding under the huge circular table in the auditorium as the children prepared treats for the pets at the shelter hoping a few would reach him which they often did with a little help from his friends.

-During our six years as Delta Society Pet Partners, Marvin brought me to the other side of the tracks and introduced me to the world of loneliness, sickness, disability, hopelessness and deprivation.
+During our six years as Delta Society Pet Partners, Marvin brought me to the other side of the tracks and introduced me to the world of loneliness, sickness, disability, hopelessness, and deprivation.
 He taught me that doing the little things meant the most to those who had the least.
-To the world he was just someone, a shelter dog, but to the many unfortunate people he helped in some special way when no one else would he was the world to them.
+To the world, he was just someone, a shelter dog, but to the many unfortunate people, he helped in some special way when no one else would he was the world to them.
 He taught me that people complicate their lives and fail to cherish how fortunate they are at day’s end.
 I never once forgot about how fortunate I was once Marvin entered my life.
 It soon became quite apparent that Marvin wasn’t just our dog and that I was just the one chosen to watch over him for the thousands of people whose lives he touched.
 Marvin was diagnosed with splenic cancer in March of 2009 and underwent successful surgery.
-Unfortunately the growth was malignant and over the course of 10 months the cancer had spread to his liver and lungs.
+Unfortunately, the growth was malignant and over the course of 10 months, cancer had spread to his liver and lungs.

 They say time heals all things but I have my doubts.
 There are so many people to thank who were apart of his life.
 The doctors who cared for him, the thousands of children he became friends with, his close family at the RISPCA, especially Lisa, Megan, Kayla, Jeff, Mona, Bill, Julie and Deb, the thousands of donors who make the Marvin Fund possible and the throngs of visitors who came to the shelter to meet him.
 There is so much more about Marvin that words cannot explain but can only be felt.
 I was so very fortunate to have him in my life.
 There is a saying, “the only thing that loves you more than themselves is a dog,” I know my dog did.